akara44/gitApi/README.md

 - You can do the same for other data.
 - I hope it was an easy and understandable explanation.
 I hope it will meet your needs.
+- For the project to work fully, remove the index.php file from the public folder.